nexora-droid/NOVA-OWIS-Club/README.md

 - Pretty easy as I just resued the styles

 _**Day 5**_
-- Major Update.
 - Fixed a few bugs within the card styling
 - Built 2 cards for 'Our Partners' Section one with Hack Club and one for my school
-    - ```<!--As of Wednesday 15 October 2025 3:07pm UTC, cool animations for such are not going to be developed-->```
+- ```<!--As of Wednesday 15 October 2025 3:07pm UTC, cool animations which were planned for such are not going to be developed-->```